fuwu99/primrose-pokemeow/README.md

 ![App Screenshot](https://cdn.discordapp.com/attachments/1105446972313317427/1108746373928591360/rsz_1untitled-removebg-preview.png)

 ## Important
-- Huge V4 Update is out
+- V5 Update is out

 ## Pricing V4
 **A little note:** The captcha solver itself even when not paired with any of the other parts (hunting, fishing,...) still solves captchas automatically whenever you encounter one. **The pricings include unlimited accounts, and a limit of 2 devices.** `USD stands for US dollars`